gbif/hp-canadian-biodiversity/en/terms.md

 ---
 lang-ref: avis
 title: Terms and Conditions
-description: Terms and Conditions of the Canadian Biodiversity Information Facility (CBIF)
+description: Terms and Conditions of the Mobilization of Biological Collections (BioMob)
 background: /assets/images/sergey-pesterev-tJnqdD5sO_M-unsplash.jpg
 imageLicense: |
   Photo by [Sergey Pesterev](https://unsplash.com/@sickle?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
 height: 70vh
 ---

-Materials on this website were produced and/or compiled by the Canadian Biodiversity Information Facility (CBIF) for the purpose of providing Canadians with direct access to information about the programs and services offered by the Government of Canada.
+Materials on this website were produced and/or compiled by the Mobilization of Biological Collections (BioMob) for the purpose of providing Canadians with direct access to information about the programs and services offered by the Government of Canada.

 The material on this site is covered by the provisions of the Copyright Act, by Canadian laws, policies, regulations and international agreements.
 Such provisions serve to identify the information source and, in specific instances, to prohibit reproduction of materials without written permission.

 ## Copyright/Permission to Reproduce
 ### Non-Commercial Reproduction
-Information on this site has been posted with the intent that it be readily available for personal and public non-commercial use and may be reproduced, in part or in whole and by any means, without charge or further permission from CBIF.
+Information on this site has been posted with the intent that it be readily available for personal and public non-commercial use and may be reproduced, in part or in whole and by any means, without charge or further permission from BioMob.

 We ask only that:

 - Users exercise due diligence in ensuring the accuracy of the materials reproduced;
-- CBIF be identified as the source department; and,
+- BioMob be identified as the source department; and,
-- The reproduction is not represented as an official version of the materials reproduced, nor as having been made, in affiliation with or with the endorsement of CBIF.
+- The reproduction is not represented as an official version of the materials reproduced, nor as having been made, in affiliation with or with the endorsement of BioMob.

 ### Commercial Reproduction
 Reproduction of multiple copies of materials on this site, in whole or in part, for the purposes of commercial redistribution is prohibited except with written permission from the Government of Canada's copyright administrator, Public Works and Government Services Canada (PWGSC).
 Through the permission granting process, PWGSC helps ensure individuals/organizations wishing to reproduce Government of Canada materials for commercial purposes have access to the most accurate, up-to-date versions.
 To obtain permission to reproduce materials on this site for commercial purposes please contact: